croaky/blog/articles/ruby/test.md

 ```

 If the expression passed to `ok` is true,
-the test passes.
+the assertion passes and the test continues.

-If the expression is false, the test fails,
+If the expression is false, the assertion fails
-the test runner prints a backtrace,
+and the test runner prints a backtrace
 and exits immediately with a non-zero status code.

-## Running tests
+## Runner

 Run a test file directly: